The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Discussion

-In this work, we were able to examine upstream design decisions contributing to downstream biases by combining an audit and ethnography.
-Auditing is a core FAccT methodology, with the regex ``audit*'' appearing in nearly half of all FAccT publications.\footnote{https://dl.acm.org/action/doSearch?fillQuickSearch=false\&target=advanced\&ConceptID=122580\&expand=all\&AllField=audit*} With some notable exceptions \cite{miceli2021documenting, marda2020data, riley2024overriding, scheuerman2024walled, passi2019problem, baack2024critical}, ethnography is far less common at FAccT.
+In this work, we were able to examine upstream design decisions contributing to downstream biases by combining an audit and trace ethnography.
+Auditing is a core FAccT methodology, with the regex ``audit*'' appearing in nearly half of all FAccT publications.
+With some notable exceptions \cite{miceli2021documenting, marda2020data, riley2024overriding, scheuerman2024walled, passi2019problem, baack2024critical}, ethnography is far less common at FAccT.
 As \citet{seaver2017algorithms} argues, audits can help identify the existence of algorithmic biases while ethnographies can help explain where these biases may have originated by focusing on the people behind the algorithm.
 In addition to focusing on the harms of AI models themselves, responsible AI researchers are increasingly advocating for ``studying up'' the powerful people behind AI development and deployment \cite{barabas2020studying, kawakami2024studying}.
-In service of these goals, we advocate for combining audit and ethnography as a socio-technical method for evaluating algorithmic systems.
+In service of these goals, we advocate for combining audits and ethnographies as a socio-technical method for evaluating algorithmic systems.